Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Scattering in a false vacuum

-We aim to induce this process through collisions of magnons -- true vacuum bubbles -- on the false vacuum background.
-The evolution of the energy density is shown in Fig.~\ref{fig:false_vacuum}(b).
-By varying the threshold energy $E(r^*)$ through $h$ at a fixed $g$, we find two sharply separated dynamical regimes.
-At small $h$ we recover the process akin to the one in Fig.~\ref{fig:scattering}.
-However, if $h$ is tuned beyond a threshold value, denoted $h^*$, the dynamics drastically changes.
-We find that the scattering process generates a bubble of the true vacuum, which violently expands and encompasses the whole system.
-This is reflected in the evolution of the magnetization, shown in Fig.~\ref{fig:false_vacuum}(c), exhibiting two classes of behavior depending on $h$: it is approximately constant at $h < h^*$, and rapidly increases after scattering when $h > h^*$.
+Because the height of the potential barrier $E(r^*) \propto 1/h$, we can vary it by varying $h$ at fixed $g$.
+By doing this, we find two sharply separated dynamical regimes; see the evolution of energy density in Fig.~\ref{fig:false_vacuum}(b) for two representative values of $h$.
+At the smaller $h$ we recover the process akin to the one in Fig.~\ref{fig:scattering}.
+However, if $h$ is tuned beyond a threshold value, denoted $h^*$, the dynamics drastically change.
+Here, the scattering process generates a bubble of the true vacuum, which violently expands and encompasses the whole system.
+This is reflected in the evolution of the magnetization, shown in Fig.~\ref{fig:false_vacuum}(c), exhibiting two types of behavior depending on $h$: it is approximately constant at $h < h^*$, and rapidly increases after scattering when $h > h^*$.